SegiH/VerjIO_Excel_Report_Generator/README.md

 14. If you are using custom formatting, make sure to use a formula that evaluates to a boolean true or false value.
 Use $ in front of the column letter to allow the formula to be evaluated correctly for each row of a table.

+15. If you open an Excel document that has a pivot table inside of it from an email client like Outlook, you have to manually click on the pivot table and choose Refresh.

 JSON Reference
 --------------
 The report object below contains all of the possible properties that you can pass to createExcelReport()